 The City of Irvine and Irvine Company have partnered on a master plan to create new communities just steps from job centers and world-class hospitals.
-Each community is designed to be affordable for Irvine’s young professionals, recent graduates and essential workers, and are all about a 5-minute walk from major employment hubs.
-On March 14, 2023 the Irvine City Council unanimously approved this plan.
+Each community is designed to be affordable for the local workforce, including Irvine’s young professionals, nurses, teachers and first responders, and all are about a 5-minute walk from major employment hubs.

 On March 14, the City of Irvine unanimously approved a master plan with Irvine Company to locate future homes in job centers affordable to Irvine’s workforce.
 Here are the key elements of the plan: